tdmalone/ec2-instance-stop-start/README.md

 If you have Docker running, you can test the function locally by running `make test`, although you may want to replace the instance ID in the [Makefile](Makefile) with an instance you control 🙂.
 You'll also need to have `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` exported as environment variables to pass into the Docker container.

+Note that unit tests are not yet written.

 ## License

 [MIT](LICENSE).